chainguard-dev/terraform-provider-imagetest/docs/index.md

 - `harnesses` (Attributes) (see [below for nested schema](#nestedatt--harnesses))
 - `log` (Attributes) (see [below for nested schema](#nestedatt--log))
 - `test_execution` (Attributes) (see [below for nested schema](#nestedatt--test_execution))
+- `repo` (String) The target repository the provider will use for pushing/pulling dynamically built images.

 <a id="nestedatt--harnesses"></a>
 ### Nested Schema for `harnesses`